Compassionate SLP Traveler Earns Formal and Intrinsic Rewards

 Slayter encourages other SLPs and allied health professionals to give travel jobs a try.

 "You can see the country or be a traveler within your home state," she said.
 "Whatever niche you are looking for, there is a way to do it in travel."

-She acknowledges sometimes allied travelers can feel like an island, because the facility or school does not employ them.
-Yet their work is valued by staff and patients alike.
+She acknowledges that, sometimes, allied travelers can feel like an island because the facility or school does not employ them.
+Yet, their work is valued by staff and patients alike.